 - Man and Woman, One in Christ: An Exegetical and Theological Study of Paul's Letters by Philip Payne

 - 10 Lies the Church Tells Women: How the Bible Has Been Misused to Keep Women in Spiritual Bondage by J. Lee Grady

-- The resource informs readers about women of the Bible as examples of the shared leadership and authority of males and females, by assessing their strengths, and the ways in which God has used them.
-The resource may also address some of the difficult ways in which women were treated in the Bible.
+- Informs readers about women of the Bible as examples of the shared leadership and authority of males and females, by assessing their strengths, and the ways in which God has used them.
+The resource may also address the difficult ways in which women were treated in the Bible.
 There are many books written on females of the bible, but CBE is interested in books that show how gender is not an obstacle to leadership; to holding spiritual authority; to preaching and teaching, etc. Examples:

-2. The bookstore's second priority is to carry resources that show how biblical equality affects individual lives.
-(These resources may not address gender equality to the extent that the first priority resources do, but it is still part of the discussion.)
+2. Promote books that show how biblical equality affects individual lives.
+(These may not address gender equality to the extent that the first priority resources do, but it is still part of the discussion.)

-- The resource demonstrates how an understanding of the Bible (and biblical equality) affects relationships with others.
-This may include titles relating to marriage, family, relationships, abuse, or psychology.
-Examples:
+- Demonstrates how an understanding of the Bible (and biblical equality) affects relationships with others.
+This may include titles relating to marriage, family, relationships, abuse, or psychology:

 - Black and White Bible, Black and Blue Wife by Ruth Tucker

 - Destiny Denied by Barbara Boone Wooten